Skip to main content

 Despite its benefits, lazy learning has certain limitations that should be considered:

 • High prediction time.
-Lazy learning algorithms can be slower at prediction time compared to eager learning methods.
+Lazy learning can be slower at prediction time compared to eager learning methods.
 Since they require searching through the training data to find nearest neighbors, the computational cost can be significant, especially with large datasets.

 • Storage requirements.
 Lazy learning algorithms need to store the entire training dataset or a representative subset of it.
 This can be memory-intensive, particularly when dealing with large datasets with high-dimensional features.